Automatic Approval Rules

 -

-Click the check box for the rule and click Run Rule Now, then click Clear and Re-evaluate.
+Select the check box for the rule, then select Run Rule Now and Clear and Re-evaluate.

-This will clear any existing approvals and replace those approvals with the rule you are running.
+This will clear any existing approvals and replace them with the rule you are running.

-Note that once you approve a patch, the approval is processed as a background task that may take some time to complete, depending on a number of factors.
-Because of this, the N-able N-central screen may not immediately reflect your selection.
+When you approve a patch, the approval is processed in the background and may take time to complete.
+As a result, the N-able N-central screen may not immediately reflect your selection.

-To create automatic approvals, ensure at a minimum, the following role permissions are applied:
+To create automatic approvals, ensure that at least the following role permissions are assigned:

 When automatic approval rules have the exact same targets, these rules form a hierarchy and only one approval is generated, based on hierarchy & rule order.